opentok/Opentok-.NET-SDK/README.md

 You can also disable audio or video recording by setting the `hasAudio` or `hasVideo` parameter of the `OpenTok.StartArchive()` method `false`.

+You can also set the resolution of the recording to high definition by setting the `resolution` parameter of the `OpenTok.StartArchive()` method to `"1280x720"`.
+Please note that you cannot specify the `resolution` when you set the `outputMode` parameter to `OutputMode.INDIVIDUAL`.

 By default, all streams are recorded to a single (composed) file.
 You can record the different streams in the session to individual files (instead of a single composed file) by setting the